-Development proposals which contribute positively to the maintenance and continuity of the existing public recreational spaces shall be supported, including at Phillimore Recreation Ground and King George V Playing Fields.
+Aldenham Parish Council will seek to work with parties to seek contributions towards the maintenance and continuity of public recreational spaces, including at Phillimore Recreation Ground and King George V Playing Fields.

 Community Infrastructure Priority Projects 2019 to 2036

 VISION: In 2036, Radlett will have maintained and improved its attractive character as a verdant village, surrounded by highly cherished open countryside, with an active and diverse community served by a modern and vibrant High Street.